Industrial / Organizational Psychology

 The Industrial/Organizational (I/O) Psychology Program is designed to train psychologists who are qualified in the scientific study of human behavior in the world of work.
 We expect students to obtain a firm grounding in several basic areas of psychology and research methodology, as well as a thorough foundation in theory, research, and practical techniques specific to I/O psychology.
 Our program emphasizes the contributions of both industrial and organizational psychology to the understanding of workplace behavior.
 We train students to conduct both basic and applied research, and to apply of theory and research to organizational and human resource management problems in organizations.

 Beyond the common core requirements, there are many opportunities to tailor the program to each individual student’s interests and objectives.
+For more information about the I/O psychology doctoral program, please see the program brochure.
 Further courses in the department, electives in other departments, independent study projects, and research activities are selected by the student and his or her advisory committee.
 Seminars allow faculty and students to explore, in depth, topics of current mutual interest.
 Practicum arrangements in organizational settings expose students to some of the everyday problems of applying their research and professional skills.
 Each student is required to be involved in research and is encouraged to obtain supervised teaching experience in the course of his or her program.

 The on-campus doctoral program admits only students interested in attaining the Ph.D. degree.
 If you are interested in a terminal master’s degree only, please see our online Master’s of Applied Industrial/Organizational Psychology program (which is entirely separate from the doctoral program).